apache/flink/docs/streaming_guide.md

 Time-based trigger and eviction policies can work with user defined `TimeStamp` implementations, these policies already cover most use cases.

 #### Reduce on windowed data streams
 The `WindowedDataStream<T>.reduceWindow(ReduceFunction<T>)` transformation calls the user-defined `ReduceFunction` at every trigger on the records currently in the window.
-The user can also use the different pre-implemented streaming aggregations: `sum, min, max, minBy, maxBy`
+The user can also use the different pre-implemented streaming aggregations such as `sum, min, max, minBy` and `maxBy`.

-A window reduce that sums the elements in the last minute with 10 seconds slide interval:
+The following is an example for a window reduce that sums the elements in the last minute with 10 seconds slide interval:

 ~~~java
 dataStream.window(Time.of(1, TimeUnit.MINUTES)).every(Time.of(10,TimeUnit.SECONDS)).sum(field);
 ~~~

 #### Map on windowed data streams
-The `WindowedDataStream<T>.mapWindow(WindowMapFunction<T,O>)` transformation calls  `WindowMapFunction.mapWindow(…)` for each `StreamWindow` in the discretised stream providing access to all elements in the window through the iterable interface.
+The `WindowedDataStream<T>.mapWindow(WindowMapFunction<T,O>)` transformation calls  `mapWindow(…)` for each `StreamWindow` in the discretised stream providing access to all elements in the window through the iterable interface.
 At each function call the output `StreamWindow<O>` will consist of all the elements collected to the collector.
 This allows a straightforward way of mapping one stream window to another.

 ~~~java
 windowedDataStream.mapWindow(windowMapFunction)